You need to know the material. Soon.

 In classic “test your memory” research, the facts to be learned are often lists of word pairs, like English word (horse) – Swahili word (farasi).
 The research subjects often follow a three step process:

 - First exposure.
 For example, just see a list of words like horse-farasi.

 - Some subjects do another round of review of the material (see horse-farasi again)

 - Other subjects practice remembering (see horse – ?, and try to remember what Swahili word went with it.

 - Final test.
 Everyone gets pretty much the same test as the first one (horse – ?).
 How’s your Swahili coming along, by the way?

 Among cognitive psychologists, the benefits of this “test your memory” strategy are sometimes called the “testing effect.”
 This refers to the fact that you are testing yourself on the material.

 The strategy is sometimes also called “retrieval practice.”
 The idea is that, just like Fido getting more reliable and efficient at retrieving a stick with practice, you get better at retrieving the information from your memory.
 This idea is what’s important.

 Yes, those who studied by testing their memory learned better than those who reviewed.
-More interesting is that they were also better able to classify new birds they hadn’t seen before than the reviewers.
+They were also better able to classify new birds they had never seen before.